alan-assuncao/RegBinEspacial/simulated-data/README.txt

-The data were generated under the Cauchy Power link function, using m=60 locations and n=100 observational units.
+The data were generated under the Cauchy Power link function, using m=60 locations, \lambda=2 and n=100 observational units.

 # Y - a binary response matrix (n x m)
 # X - a design matrix (n x 2)